shekvl/collection-locator/db/OmopCdm5.4/SETUP.md

 # Introduction

-To setup the OMOP CDM, you first need to
+To set up the OMOP CDM, you first need to
 1. create an instance of the `OMOP CDM` and then
 2. populate it with a selection of OHDSI `vocabularies`.